 The return value is an immutable sequence object with a value for each of the string arguments.
 Each value is also available as an attribute named from the corresponding string argument:

-The values are constants that can be compared only with values from the same enumeration; comparison with other values will invoke Python’s fallback comparisons:
+The values are constants that can be compared only with other values from the same enumeration, but can be coerced to simple strings matching the original arguments to Enum().

 Release history Release notifications | RSS feed